-If the deployment does not work as you expect, check over the configuration steps, or refer to the troubleshooting guide for help.
+If the deployment does not work, review the configuration steps, or refer to troubleshooting.ditamap for help.

-After Code Manager is fully enabled and configured, you can trigger it to deploy your environments.
+After Code Manager is fully enabled and configured, you can trigger Code Manager to deploy your environments.

 There are several ways to trigger deployments, depending on your needs.

 After Code Manager is configured, you can adjust its

 settings in the PE Master node group, in the